maurobonfietti/rest-api-slim-php/README.md

 ## GIVE IT A TRY:

-Demo hosted on Heroku: http://bit.ly/2DdwKkd
+Live demo hosted on Heroku: http://bit.ly/2DdwKkd.

 ## DOCUMENTATION: